seontechnologies/seon-android-sdk-public/README.md

 > Context parameter is not required, but highly recommended because some important information depends on the application context.

 ## Changelog

+#### 3.0.0
+- Removed background HTTP request for data transmission, the SDK returns an encrypted, base64 encoded string to use with SEON's REST API
+- Removed public key support
+- Bugfixes and security improvements

 #### 2.1.4
 - Improved data collection methods